Construction Estimator (Part-time)

 - Program Code:

-About the ProgramThis program is designed to improve the knowledge and skill levels of persons working or wishing to work as estimators in the Construction Industry.
+About the ProgramThis program is designed to improve the knowledge and skill levels of persons working or wishing to work as estimators in the construction industry.
 Individuals who previously learned estimating skills on the job or individuals wishing to enter the construction industry would benefit from this program.
 Areas to be covered include the role and responsibilities of the estimator, use of tendering documents, cost planning/control, surveying, material quantities and unit costs, review specifications and take-off quantities, and preparation of bid forms.
-The final phase of the program is designed for students to gain the knowledge necessary to run a complete project on-site.
-Upon successful completion of this program students will receive a Conestoga College certificate.
+The program includes construction project site management knowledge to inform and refine future estimating approaches.

 - Ontario Secondary School Diploma (OSSD), or equivalent, OR 19 years of age or older.